No. 614 Squadron RAuxAF: On Halifaxes and Liberators

 The second incarnation of No. 614 Squadron had its origins in No. 462 Squadron, Royal Australian Air Force (RAAF), formed on 7 September 1942 at Fayid, Egypt, under Article XV of the British Commonwealth Air Training Plan.
 This squadron contained mostly British aircrew and ground staff.
 Consequently, RAAF Overseas Headquarters requested that the squadron be renumbered and transferred to the RAF.
 On 15 February 1944, while it was en route to Celone, Italy the unit was renumbered as No. 614 Squadron.
 Equipped with Handley Page Halifaxes it was now involved in bombing missions over Italy and the Balkans and it also carried out supply drops to partisans in those areas.
 The Squadron re-equipped with Consolidated Liberators in March 1945, the Halifaxes finally being withdrawn in March 1945, but on 27 July 1945 it was disbanded at Amendola Airfield, Italy when it was renumbered as No. 214 Squadron RAF.

 Post war

 With the reactivation of the Royal Auxiliary Air Force, No. 614 Squadron was reformed on 10 May 1946 (though one source claims 26 August 1947) at RAF Llandow as a day fighter squadron.
 Recruiting of personnel did not start until November 1946 though.
 Initially the squadron was equipped with Supermarine Spitfires and these gave way to de Havilland Vampires in July 1950 but, along with all the flying units of the RAuxAF, the unit was disbanded on 10 March 1957.

 Present

-Currently 614 Squadron is part of the Royal Air Force Reserves, based in Cardiff, Wales.
+No. 614 Sqn Royal Auxiliary Air Force was reformed in 2014 and is now a General Support Sqn (GSS) that provides dedicated support to RAF Brize Norton, Oxfordshire.
+It maintains a base in Cardiff and recruits from across South Wales and the West of England.